gguuss/DietyOS/README.md

 * Volunteering - Giving your time to help people is an important practice.
 Helping others will improve your mood.
 * "With great power comes great responsibility"

-## Powerful affirmations / ice breakers / compliments
+## Powerful affirmations / ice breakers / compliments / truthisms
+* Be excellent to eachother!
 * Don't panic!
 * I like your art!
 * I love you